remnrem/luna-doc/docs/merge/merge.md

 - Checks that variable names (except factors) are unique within and across domains

+- Run with option `-v` to produce verbose output

+- Run with option `-s` to enfore strict mode: here all variables/factors/domains/groups present in the data folders must have an exact match in the data dictionary (otherwise an error is given and the program halted).
+Otherwise, in the default (non-strict) mode, such things are just skipped over silently (or, if `-v` is set, with a message to standard error stream).

 - Flag duplicate rows (same ID/factors) in and across datasets